Tailwind CSS vs. Semantic CSS

 Front page HTML

-We can easily see the difference in the HTML markup by drilling down to the first element on the main navigation:
+You can see the difference by drilling down to the first A-element:

-.
-Tailwind needs significantly more markup because the utility-first approach lacks the power of CSS selectors.
+Tailwind needs significantly more coding because you are completely lacking the power of CSS: The way it cascades and the richness of the selectors.
 You are forced to wrap divs inside divs inside divs and fill the elements with Tailwind-specific class syntax.

 Here is the full HTML source code of the front page.